Open and solved problems concerning polarized partition relations: Introduction

 There is only one step which is required to accomplish the construction.
 We have to collect all the $B_\varepsilon$-s.
 But in order to do so, we need to ensure that $A_\varepsilon$ is the same set for every $\varepsilon<\kappa$, or at least that the intersection of all the $A_\varepsilon$-s includes a set of size $\mu^+$.
 This is the last step, and it can never be accomplished in ZFC.
 In fact, if $2^\mu=\mu^+$ then the strong relation $\binom{\mu^+}{\mu}\rightarrow \binom{\mu^+}{\mu}^{1,1}_2$ fails.
 But let us try to understand what exactly prevents this last step.

 In order to intersect $\kappa$-many sets, each of size $\mu^+$, and remain with a set of cardinality $\mu^+$, we need a $\kappa^+$-complete ultrafilter on $\mu^+$.
 Such an ultrafilter exists if some compact cardinal is situated between $\kappa$ and $\mu$.
 But in this direction we also need that each $A_\varepsilon$ is a set in the ultrafilter, and for this we need more and more completeness.

-If we give up the full relation for the small component, then we can get the following result:
+If we give up the full relation for the small component, then we can get the following result.
+Recall that $\kappa$ is compact iff the logic $\mathcal{L}_{\kappa\kappa}$ is compact.
+Compactness ensures the existence of $\kappa$-complete ultrafilters above $\kappa$.